KubeOrchestra/.github/CONTRIBUTING.md

-# Contributing to KubeOrchestra
+# Contributing to KubeOrch

-Welcome to KubeOrchestra!
+Welcome to KubeOrch!
 We're excited that you're interested in contributing to our visual Kubernetes workflow orchestrator.
 This guide will help you get started with contributing to the project.

 ## Our Mission

-KubeOrchestra aims to provide a drag-and-drop deployment platform for Kubernetes, making container orchestration accessible to developers of all skill levels while providing cost optimization and alerting features for companies using their own infrastructure.
+KubeOrch aims to provide a drag-and-drop deployment platform for Kubernetes, making container orchestration accessible to developers of all skill levels while providing cost optimization and alerting features for companies using their own infrastructure.

 ## How to Contribute

 ### Our Workflow

-Contributing to KubeOrchestra should be as simple as possible.
+Contributing to KubeOrch should be as simple as possible.
 Have a question?
 Want to discuss something?
 Want to contribute something?
 Just open an Issue or a Pull Request.

 If you spot a bug or want to change something straightforward, go ahead and open an Issue and/or a Pull Request with your changes.